david072/funcially/documentation.md

 ## Equality checks

-An equals sign ("=") marks this line as an equality check. axioma then returns `True` or `False`, depending on whether the two expressions evaluate to the same value (including units).
+An equals sign ("=") marks this line as an equality check. funcially then returns `True` or `False`, depending on whether the two expressions evaluate to the same value (including units).

 The equals sign **must** be at the top level and there can only be one equals sign in a line.